Ernie Stewart (umpire)

 Ernest Draper Stewart (July 28, 1909 – November 15, 2001) was an American professional baseball umpire who worked in the American League from 1941 to 1945.
-Stewart umpired 687 regular season Major League Baseball (MLB) games in his 5-year career.
+Stewart umpired 687 regular-season games in the major leagues during his five-year career.
 He also umpired in the 1942 All-Star Game.

 On July 17, 1941, Stewart was umpiring at third base when Ken Keltner made two sharp defensive plays to help end Joe DiMaggio's 56-game hitting streak.